-As at 30 June 2016 the Group holds no assets or liabilities that require fair value measurements, other than the Share based payments outlined in Note 28 on pages 75 to 76.
+As at 30 June 2016 the group holds no assets or liabilities that require fair value measurements, other than the Share based payments outlined in Note 28 on page 71.
 The fair values of all financial instruments held on the balance sheet as at 30 June 2016 equal the carrying amount.